thephpleague/geotools/README.md

 ### Convert ###

-It provides two methods (and two aliases) to convert *decimal degrees* WGS84 coordinates to *degrees minutes seconds* or *decimal minutes* WGS84 coordinates.
+It provides methods (and aliases) to convert *decimal degrees* WGS84 coordinates to *degrees minutes seconds* or *decimal minutes* WGS84 coordinates.
 You can format the output string easily.

-You can also convert them in the Universal Transverse Mercator (UTM) projection.
+You can also convert them in the Universal Transverse Mercator (UTM) projection (Southwest coast of Norway and the region of Svalbard are covered).

 ``` php
 <?php